humanestandards/home/src/pages/index.md

         title: "\U0001F642 General Intelligence"
         subtitle: It's not what you think...
         content: >
+          General is our Collective Intelligence.
 The Intelligence which is Generic, Inclusive and Autonomous is also

           General.
 It is Narrow as it expresses a certain Diversity (Personality),